 Borovets ski resort

-Borovets, a small town with buildings clustered together in the surrounding pine forests, is Bulgaria’s first and oldest winter resort, and is also home to the highest peak in the Balkans, Mount Musala.
+Borovets, a small town with buildings clustered together in the surrounding pine forests, is Bulgaria's first winter resort.
+Established in 1896 by the then Bulgarian royal family, the resort is home to the highest peak in the Balkans, Mount Musala.

-Most of the hotels, restaurants and bars here are gathered between the huge Rila and Samokov hotels.
-The skiing, which is suited mainly to beginners, takes place in the Yastrebetz and Markudjik ski areas – around half an hour away by cable car – and in the local Sitnyakovo area, which has runs leading back down to the resort base.
+The resort base is mostly wedged between the huge Rila and Samokov hotels, while the skiing takes place in the Yastrebetz and Markudjik ski areas, around half an hour away by cable car, and in the local Sitnyakovo area, which has runs leading back down to the resort base.
+The resort has a strong reputation with beginner and early intermediate skiers, but locals know there’s plenty of testing terrain here too.

 Borovets is situated on the northern slopes of the Rila Mountains, in the west of Bulgaria, 72km (45 miles) south of the capital Sofia.
 Borovets is the country's oldest ski resort and is the initial point for climbing 2,925m-high (9,596ft) Mount Musala.